 They squeezed all the juice out of it.
 You start with what may be the best movie of all time, 'The Seven Samauri', and they sanitized it.
 Nobody said the 'N' word.
 They threw in Byung-hun Lee for the Asian market.
 Denzel is still sleepwalking.
 Chris Pratt is not funny.
 Hollywood by the numbers.

-Don't listen to naysayers, this is a "pop western" that is one helluva fun ride from start to finish, full of interest characters throughout.
+Don't listen to naysayers, this is a "pop western" that is one helluva fun ride from start to finish, full of interesting characters throughout.
 It somewhat reminds me of a western that Tarantino would make, but to be honest, I'd watch this over Hateful Eight any day.

 Rousing and often action packed if unnecessary remake (of a remake).
 Washington equates himself well to the world of westerns often compensating for a smug Chris Pratt.
 The characters this time around are no more than a cypher simply hitting their marks as they go around.
 The camera work of Fiore is quite good and perhaps with a stronger director there could have been a little more substance.